What this shows

-How teams improve without surveys
+How teams reduce hidden execution friction without surveys

-Why surveys don't lead to improvement
+Why surveys don't reduce friction

 Results go to HR, not to the team